 How Breast Cancer Responds to Hormones

-Some types of breast cancer will respond differently to exposure to hormones like estrogen, which naturally occur in the body.
+Some types of breast cancer will respond differently to exposure to A chemical substance produced in the body that controls and regulates the activity of certain cells or organs. like estrogen, which naturally occur in the body.
 This means treatments called hormone-based therapy can be quite effective on certain types of breast cancer.

 - Estrogen receptor (ER) positive breast cancers are sensitive to estrogen.